s-nez/falling-blocks/doc/gameplay.md

 ### Green blocks
 Green blocks grow upon landing.
-When you place a green block on the board, it will any adjacent empty spaces to the sides and downwards.
+When you place a green block on the board, it will fill any adjacent empty spaces to the sides and downwards.

 ### Blue blocks
 Blue blocks pass through other blocks when falling, i.e. they don't collide